Mechanical Engineering Associate of Science

 - Leads to a Bachelor of Science degree in Mechanical Engineering at a four-year college/university

-- Full program offered at LSC-CyFair, LSC-Kingwood, LSC-Montgomery, LSC-Tomball, LSC-University Park, and LSC-Jakarta
+- Full program offered at LSC-CyFair, LSC-Kingwood, LSC-Montgomery, LSC-Tomball, and LSC-University Park

 Mechanical engineering is a branch of engineering that applies principles of engineering, basic science, and mathematics (including multivariate calculus and differential equations) for modeling, analysis, design, and realization of physical systems, components, or processes.

 Mechanical engineering curriculum also prepares students to work professionally in both thermal and mechanical systems areas.
 Mechanical engineering is one of the oldest and broadest engineering disciplines.